-- 3. There are 100 answer numbers on the answer sheet.
-Use answer numbers 1 to 25 only. - 4.
+- 1. Read each question carefully. - 2.
+Answer the questions on the separate answer sheet provided.
+DO NOT write your answers on the question paper. - 3.
+There are 100 answer numbers on the answer sheet.
+Use answer numbers 1 to 30 only. - 4.
 In each question, there are four choices A, B, C, D. Choose ONE.
 On the answer grid, black out the circle for your choice with a pencil as shown below.